FizleWit/Sabil_Shot/README.md

     4a.
 Cache folder for the temp files of the action replay to be saved to, this folders context will be deleted when the action replay is turned off.
 Do not store essential files in this folder.
     4b.
 Screenshot folder for screenshots created by the application 4c.
 Recordings folder for the output of  action replay and recording videos.

-## Install for use

-* To install for general end user use you must have finished the before you install steps first.
-* Download and run the .msi file from the releases section of this github page, follow the instructions from there.

-Before utilizing the app you will also have to figure out your unique device names for the settings page. run the command:
+5. Before utilizing the app you will also have to figure out your unique device names for the settings page. run the command:
  `ffmpeg -hide_banner -list_devices true -f dshow -i dummy` and take note of the device names inbetween the quotation marks save the exact name of your micrphone and desktop stero mix device, for me it was